-Claim representatives for the insurance carriers are professionals who are experts at what they do.
-The claims representative for the liability insurance company is a trained professional whose job is to have your claim cost the insurance company as little as possible.
+Claim representatives for insurance carriers are professionals, and experts whose job is to have your claim cost the insurance company as little as possible.
 That means for you to get as little as possible, as opposed to a “fair and reasonable” settlement amount.

-The claim rep will tell you that you can save money by not hiring an attorney because you won’t have to pay one third contingency fee that personal injury attorneys usually charge.
+The claim rep will tell you that you can save money by not hiring an attorney because you won’t have to pay the one-third contingency fee that personal injury attorneys usually charge.
 The claim rep will tell you the insurance company will work with you and that you do not need an attorney.

 The claim rep will tell you that all they need to get things started is your recorded statement to determine liability (that is, whose fault it is), or that their insured has not reported the accident so they need your version of what happened.
 Then the claim rep will ask not only a number of questions about how the accident occurred, but also about the property damage, your injuries, your prior health condition, and other personal information.